ILLIXR/proclamation/README.md

 If you have questions or found a bug, feel free to file an issue on the GitLab project for Proclamation.

 Merge requests are gratefully accepted.
-To develop on proclamation, you'll probably want to follow the virtualenv installation instructions above to locally install a link in a virtualenv.
+To develop on Proclamation, you'll probably want to follow the virtualenv installation instructions above to locally install a link in a virtualenv.